 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-(Create A List Of RSS Feeds)
+(Publish A List Of RSS Feeds For Your Visitors)

 WordPress RSS – Notes